There are some things that are worth spending a bit more on to get quality, but not everything is worth spending money on.

 Bottled Water

-Someone answered, “Probably bottled water.
-May vary from location to location.
-But typically, it’s all the same.
-Often multiple brands will get water from the same source, meaning there is no difference between a $1 bottle and a $5+ bottle except for the logo.”
+In most cases, multiple brands source their water from the same place, meaning there’s no meaningful difference between a $1 bottle and a $5+ bottle except for the logo on the label.

-Of course, you can just skip the bottled water and use a reusable water bottle and fill it up for almost free!
+Better yet, skip bottled water entirely and use a reusable bottle for almost nothing.

 Cars